 res4: Double = 0.0

+While this scenario is quite trivial, this example outlines the typical process involved with using probabilistic models in Figaro: Build the model, run an inference algorithm, and query for a result.

 Figaro’s representation

 This section describes the basic building blocks of Figaro models.
 We present the basic definitions of different kinds of model components.
 In the following section, we will show how to use these components to create a rich variety of models.